uladzislaukandratsiuk/restful-api-with-jax-rs/README.md

-# restful-api-with-jax-rs
+# RESTful api with JAX-RS(Jersey) and Spring Boot

-RESTful api with JAX-RS(Jersey) and Spring Boot
+Creating RESTful api with JAX-RS(Jersey) and Spring Boot